59de44955ebd/PyWordpad/README.md

 # PyWordpad
-A clone of classic (pre Win 7) MS Wordpad written in pure Python, based on native Win32 controls and ctypes (Petzold style).
+A clone of classic (pre Win 7) MS Wordpad written in pure Python (no third-party modules), based on native Win32 controls and ctypes (Petzold style).

 ## Differences to original Wordpad